Azure-Samples/real-time-monitoring-and-observability-for-media/docs/7_metrics_advisor_setup.md

 ## Kusto DB table

-This function requires to create a Kusto DB table:
+This function requires to create a Kusto DB tables.
+Following examples show how to create tables in ADX using kql syntax.
+These lines of kql commands are already in the kustotablesetup.kql file and gets deployed when IaC deploys.
+Bellow options are for manual deployment if user faces into any issues with kustotablesetup.kql file:

 ```kql
     .create table anomaly_alerts (incident_id:string, alert_id:string, severity:string, data_feed_id:string, data_feed_name:string, actual_value:decimal, expected_value:decimal, timestamp:datetime)